Arte Streams Joe Hisaishi's Full Paris Concert Until Monday

 posted on by Rafael Antonio Pineda

 The European public service channel Arte is currently streaming composer Joe Hisaishi's concert with the Paris Philharmonie.
-The concert is only available for viewing from Sunday to Monday.
+The concert is available for viewing from Sunday until May 9, 2023.

 Hisaishi conducted his "Symphony No. 2;" an arrangement from Ponyo titled "Woman" for piano, harp, percussion, and strings; and a symphonic suite from Princess Mononoke with the Paris Philharmonie on Friday, Saturday, and Sunday.

-Note: Update: Stream's expiration date corrected.
-Thanks, ZoamelG